 Certain data files in Lair of the Shadow Broker heavily imply Mass Effect 2's Gavorn is this.

 In Mass Effect 3, male Shepard can have a romantic relationship with Steve Cortez, who both fit this trope.
 Similarly, female Shepard can start a romance with Samantha Traynor.

-There's also Nyreen Kandros, the series' first and (so far) only female turian, who was previously in a relationship with asari gangster Aria T'Loak.
+There's also Nyreen Kandros, the series' first female turian, who was previously in a relationship with asari gangster Aria T'Loak.